 In otherwise healthy persons, DHA appears to prevent excessive aggression in times of stress and has been found to prevent a decline in aggression during destressing follow-up periods.
 These effects are seen (like depression and stress) in the range of 1.5g daily, and don't appear to occur at 150mg DHA daily.
 An exception may be schoolchildren, who showed benefit at 3.6g per week.

-When examining DHA and aggression, DHA seems to reduce aggression when deficient (as aggression may be a side-effect of deficiency) and has an effect on normalizing aggression levels, which can be good in the face of stress, but it has been noted to prevent a decline in stress.
-These results may be confounded with influences on noradrenaline, in the 'Stress' section to follow.
+DHA seems to reduce aggression when deficient (as aggression may be a side-effect of deficiency) and has an effect on normalizing aggression levels, which can be good in the face of stress, but it has been noted to prevent a decline in stress.
+These results may be confounded with influences on noradrenaline.
+See the 'Stress' section for more information.